Call for Abstracts

 Please read the guidelines below carefully.
 Abstracts not submitted in this format may not be considered for review.
 If you have any difficulties or queries about the abstract format, please contact the ASM Secretariat by email firstname.lastname@example.org.

-Abstracts are to be submitted in Microsoft Word format only and in the specified format – please view the sample abstract template (link to template).
+- Abstracts are to be submitted in Microsoft Word format (.doc or .docx) only via the ASM website, and in the specified format – please refer to the sample abstract template.

-- Text should be single spaced throughout with black Arial 10 point font.
+- Text should be single spaced throughout, in Arial 10 point font.

 - Abstracts should not have been published in any English language medical or nursing peer reviewed journal, and in general should not have been presented at more than one meeting from which such publications arise.
 Studies with substantial changes in methodology and/or with substantial additional data may be submitted, presented and published a second time, but rewritten abstracts on the same study should not.